fahimfarookme/fahimfarookme.github.io/_posts/2017-12-03-the-mystery-of-eureka-self-preservation.md

 ## The rationale behind self-prservation
 The self-preservation feature can be justified for the following two reasons.

-- Servers not receiving heartbeats could be due to a poor network partition (i.e. does not      necessarily mean the clients are down) which could be resolved sooner.
+- Not receiving of heartbeats could be due to a poor network partition (i.e. does not      necessarily mean the client instances are down) which could be resolved sooner.
 - Even though the connectivity is lost between the server and some clients, clients might still have connectivity to each other. i.e. Instance 2 is having connectivity to instance 4 during the network partition as in the above diagram.

 ## Configurations (with defaults)